cwf1984/express-note-taker/README.md

 ## Installation

 Clone with SSH Key:
-git@github.com:cwf1984/work-day-scheduler.git
+git@github.com:cwf1984/express-note-taker.git

-Or use the URL listed below to pull up the live.
+Or use the URL listed below to pull up the live page on Heroku.

 ## Usage